ORFC run a School Linked programme called Sparkling Rugby.

 To involve your school please contact Roger Filbey on email@example.com

-Sparkling Rugby is a Community initiative, supported and sponsored by Basingstoke and Deane Borough Council, Hampshire Constabulary and the Basingstoke Primary Schools Sports Association, as well as the RFU.
+Sparkling Rugby is a Community initiative, supported and sponsored by Basingstoke and Deane Borough Council, and the Basingstoke Primary Schools Sports Association, as well as the RFU.

-We deliver Tag Rugby coaching to primary school children in Key Stage 2, special needs children and young adults – in curriculum time, adhering to the RFU coaching continuum and a developed curriculum over 6 weeks.
+We deliver Tag Rugby coaching to primary school children in Key Stage 2, and special needs children– in curriculum time, adhering to the RFU coaching continuum.
 As well as developing the children’s ‘rugby skills’, we also enable the teacher to carry on with the sport when our sessions have finished.

 The aim is to encourage children to exercise and experience our sport, in a fun and safe environment.

-Sparkling Rugby began more than 15 years ago as a Police community project, with Officers going into schools.
-Since 2008 ORFC have taken up the lead delivery role, with more than 90% of Basingstoke Primary schools at Key Stage 2 having experienced Tag Rugby coaching. (see 2012-13 schedule for figures).
+Sparkling Rugby began more than 24 years ago as a Police community project, with Officers going into schools.
+Since 2008 ORFC have taken up the lead delivery role, with more than 90% of Basingstoke Primary schools at Key Stage 2 having experienced Tag Rugby coaching.